johannes-hoetter/SP500-Stock-Price-Prediction/DOCUMENTATION.md

 However, as the repository gets bigger with each commit, I try to give a good overall overview additionally to the README for this project.

+_Known Bug (Hint)_: The application hasn't been developed to work responsive, therefore the application doesn't look to good when used in a window size with a widht below 1300px.
+I'm going to fix this soon.

 ## Table of Contents

 - [1.
 Project Definition](#1-project-definition)